 Yeats then moves on to a woman’s portrait, she is beautiful and gentle “in her Venetian way”.
 This is a reference to her origins, as someone Italian, specifically coming from Venice.
 The speaker recalls how he came across this woman for “20 minutes” in a studio fifty years ago.
 From details of his life, it is known that this was someone he once loved, named Maude Gonne.

 Wherever I had looked I had looked upon

 As though some ballad-singer had sung it all;

 Yeats is moved by the sight of this woman in the gallery.
 He sinks down and is overcome with emotion.
 While he covers his eyes, try not to look at the painting, his heart attempts to recover itself.
 All around him there are moments from Irish history, many of them include images of people and places that he knows very well.
 Another example, is Hugh Lane, the man responsible for putting together the collection in The Municipal Gallery of Modern Art.

 Yeats also speaks about Augusta Gregory.
 She was an important figure in his life, and the death of her son inspired some of its most famous poems.
 These include ‘An Irish Airman Foresees His Death’ and ‘In Memory of Major Robert Gregory’.

-Last in the third stanza, Yeats mentions Hazel Lavery, who was a painter and wife to portrait artist Sir John Lavery.
-Her life and death is depicted in a museum “as though some ballad singer has sung at all”.
+Lastly in the third stanza, Yeats mentions Hazel Lavery, who was a painter and wife to portrait artist Sir John Lavery.
+Her life and death are depicted in a museum “as though some ballad singer has sung at all”.

 Mancini’s portrait of Augusta Gregory,